hamiha70/zkFusion/docs_demo/5_demo_script_and_UI.md

 *   **Script Logic (`step3_generateProof` function):**
     1.  **Fetch Commitments:** The script calls the `view` function on the `commitmentContract` to get the array of all 8 committed hashes (including nulls for empty slots).
 This is a crucial step to show you are binding to on-chain state.
     2.  **Run Off-Chain Logic:**
-        *   The script runs the Dutch auction algorithm on the 4 revealed bids.
+        *   The script runs the Dutch auction algorithm on the 4 revealed bids to determine the `originalWinnerBits` array (e.g., `[0, 1, 1, 0]`).
-        *   It determines the winners (`Bid 2` and `Bid 3` in the mockup).
-    3.  **Prepare Circuit Inputs:** It assembles all private and public inputs for the ZK circuit, including the `commitments` array fetched from the contract.
+    3.  **Prepare Circuit Inputs:** It assembles all private inputs and public inputs, including the now-known `originalWinnerBits`, for the ZK circuit.
-    4.  **Generate ZK Proof:** It calls `snarkjs.groth16.fullProve(...)` to generate the proof and the public signals (`totalFill`, `weightedAvgPrice`, etc.).
+    4.  **Generate ZK Proof:** It calls `snarkjs.groth16.fullProve(...)`.
+This will only succeed if the provided `originalWinnerBits` matches the auction logic inside the circuit.
-    5.  **UI Update:** The UI instantly updates section 3 with the results, showing the private bid data, the winners, and the public outputs from the proof.
+    5.  **UI Update:** The UI instantly updates section 3 with the results.

 ### **Demo Step 4: Execute 1inch `fillOrder`**

 *   **Action:** The final, most important click: "▶️ Step 4".
 *   **Script Logic (`step4_settleOrder` function):**
     1.  **Craft the Extension:**
-        *   This is the most technical part.
-The script ABI-encodes the ZK proof, public outputs, and the `commitmentContractAddress` into the `extensionData` bytestring.
+        *   The script ABI-encodes the ZK proof, the public inputs (including `originalWinnerBits`), and the `commitmentContractAddress` into the `extensionData` bytestring.
         *   It then builds the full `getTakingAmount` calldata by prepending the function selector and the `ZkFusionGetter`'s address.
     2.  **Build the 1inch LOP Order:**
         *   **Interaction Point:** Use the **`@1inch/limit-order-protocol-utils` SDK** here.